marianafpereira/DevOps-23-24-JPE-1231845/README.md

    git branch -M main
    git push -u origin main
 ```
+## Procedures For The CA1 :clipboard:

+### Overview :chart_with_downwards_trend:
+Check on [wiki](https://github.com/marianafpereira/DevOps-23-24-JPE-1231845/wiki#overview-chart_with_downwards_trend) for more about this!

 ## 2. Tutorial for ca-part1 :wrench:

-To complete the tasks outlined in the assignment, follow these steps using the command line or Git Bash:
+To complete the tasks outlined in the assignment, check [wiki](https://github.com/marianafpereira/DevOps-23-24-JPE-1231845/wiki#2-tutorial-for-ca-part1-wrench) for an explanation of steps.
+Then, follow these steps using the command line or Git Bash:

 #### 1. Copying the Tutorial Application :black_nib:

 The initial steps of the assignment involve setting up the project repository.
 This is done by cloning an existing
 repository from GitHub into a new folder named CA1.
-Here's a detailed explanation of each step:
+Here's a detailed [explanation](https://github.com/marianafpereira/DevOps-23-24-JPE-1231845/wiki#1-copying-the-tutorial-application-black_nib) of each step:

 ##### Steps: :pencil2: